Asabeneh/10-days-of-git-and-github/readme.md

 # Day 6

 ## Collaborating on GitHub
+GitHub made open-source collaboration very easy.
+You can collaborate to any open-souce GitHub repository by forking the repository.
+In this section, let's learn how to make collaborate on an open source project:
+1. First Fork the [10-days-of-git-and-github](https://github.com/Asabeneh/10-days-of-git-and-github) repository
+2. After forking, clone this repository on your desktop
+3. Add your favorite educational links on Education Resouces categories.
 You can learn how to collaborate by adding links of best educational resouces on the category below.
 If the category is not exist, you create a new category.

+### Educational Resources
 <details>
   <summary>
   Command Lines